Parallel Test-Time Scaling for Latent Reasoning Models: Results of Sampling

 \subsection{Main Results}

 We systematically evaluate both stochastic sampling strategies by varying the sample count (N) and measuring solution coverage.
-We tune the AGN hyperparameter $\sigma$ over $[0.01, 1.5]$ and the MAC-Dropout probability $p$ over $[0, 1]$, using binary search within each interval to maximize coverage@$64$.
+We tune the AGN hyperparameter $\sigma$ over $[0.01, 1.5]$ and the MC-Dropout probability $p$ over $[0, 1]$, using binary search within each interval to maximize coverage@$64$.
 We then plot two curves using the optimal hyperparameters for each method.
+Additional results on harder benchmarks are provided in Appendix~\ref{sec:appendix-harder-benchmarks}.
+For deployment without exhaustive sweeps, we use the following \textbf{heuristic ranges} informed by backbone architecture: (i) GPT-2--style models (e.g., COCONUT, CODI) work well with dropout rate $p \in [0.1, 0.3]$ and noise scale $\sigma \in [0.5, 0.7]$; (ii) Llama-3.2-1B--style models (e.g., CoLaR, Latent-SFT) are more stable with smaller perturbations, $p \in [0.01, 0.03]$ and $\sigma \in [0.01, 0.03]$.
+In practice, fixing $(p,\sigma)$ to a single pair within these bands and using it across benchmarks yields coverage within a negligible gap of values obtained by per-dataset tuning, so practitioners need not re-tune for each split.
 Figure~\ref{fig:sampling} presents four key findings: (1) both MC-dropout and AGN can effectively scale, as coverage increases monotonically with larger sample sizes; (2) the marginal improvement diminishes as $N$ grows, suggesting a saturation effect where additional samples contribute less to coverage gains; (3) increased sampling narrows inter-model performance gaps.
 Notably, at N=64, COCONUT and CODI achieve nearly equivalent coverage, despite CODI's clear superiority at N=1.
 (4) MC-dropout consistently achieves higher coverage across nearly all $N$, highlighting its advantage as a more reliable stochastic sampling approach.